jgonyea/grav-plugin-podcast/README.md

 # Podcast Plugin

 The **Podcast** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 This plugin creates the following:
-- Page templates for Podcast Channel, Podcast Series, and Podcast Episode
+- Admin Page templates for Podcast Channel, Podcast Series, and Podcast Episode
 - An iTunes compatible podcast RSS feed, both at the Podcast Channel (all episodes) and Podcast Series (only a series' episodes)

 ## Installation